 In that regard, the BDO will require written support or consent from the Tribal government with oversight of the locations to be served.
-The BDO developed a scoring rubric that rewards subgrantees for securing the appropriate consent.
+The BDO also developed a scoring rubric in a way that rewards subgrantees for securing a letter of support and can represent a higher level of endorsement.